 This is why I so enjoy going down the rabbit hole of research.

-I researched, and found an answer: CIGARETTES.
+I researched, and found a surprising answer: CIGARETTES.

-"Yesterday after I wrote to you I had an attack of asthma and incessant running at the nose, which obliged me to walk all doubled up and light anti-asthma cigarettes at every tobacconist’s I passed, etc. And what’s worse, I haven’t been able to go to bed till midnight, after endless fumigations, and it’s three or four hours after a real summer attack, an unheard of thing for me."
+“Yesterday after I wrote to you I had an attack of asthma and incessant running at the nose [hayfever], which obliged me to walk all doubled up and light anti-asthma cigarettes at every tobacconist’s I passed, etc. And what’s worse, I haven’t been able to go to bed till midnight, after endless fumigations, and it’s three or four hours after a real summer attack, an unheard of thing for me.”

 One brand which first came on the market in the 1880’s (and remained there until the 1950s) was Page’s Inhaler Cigarettes: